Pistols from Austria and Germany, 16th century

 Let me share with you a double-barrelled, gilded, steel wheel-lock pistol from the 16th century, found in Hungary, possibly it was made in Germany.
 The second barrel is located beneath the other one, it is also called the “puffer”.

 The carved bone decoration depicts a hunting scene in great detail: a rider, a hunter holding a rifle, running dogs, and the killing of a boar.
-There are birds swimming in a lake and flying in the air, too.
+Birds are swimming in a lake and flying in the air, too.
 You can see on it other very nice ornamental carvings as well.

 Total length: 540 mm